andy-byers/CalicoDB/README.md

 + Doesn't provide synchronization past support for multiple cursors, however `std::shared_mutex` can be used to coordinate writes (see `/test/integration/test_rw.cpp` for an example)

 ## Build
-Cub DB is built using CMake.
+Calico DB is built using CMake.
 In the project root directory, run
 ```bash
 mkdir -p build && cd ./build